jjmw/Summaries/Cloud/Cloud.md

   - AWS doesn't offer this option
 - Customers can mix and match between the three types

 ## Optional Servide Model (not defined by NIST) XaaS

 > Many cloud providers also offer other ‘as a Services’ These are sometimes described as XaaS ‘Anything as a Service’ Examples include:

 - DaaS Desktop As A Service
 - DRaaS Disaster Recopry As A Service
 - BaaS Backup As A Service
 - Storage As A Device
 - .... many more ..

-# Deployment Models:
+# Deployment Models

-1. ## Private cloud.
+1. ## Private cloud

    The cloud infrastructure is provisioned for exclusive use by a single organization comprising multiple consumers (e.g., business units).
 It may be owned, managed, and operated by the organization, a third party, or some combination of them, and it may exist on or off premises.
     - different than On Prem?
       - On-Demant Self-Service